Claude Code Plugins

 0

 Cargo.toml dependency management patterns for HASH workspace.
-Use when adding dependencies, managing workspace dependencies, organizing Cargo.toml sections, setting version pinning, configuring default features, or working with public dependencies.
+Use when adding, updating, or removing dependencies, organizing Cargo.toml sections, configuring version pinning and default features, or managing public dependencies.

 Install Skill